-Since March 2011, PennantPark Floating Rate Capital Ltd. has complied with the requirements of Subchapter M of the Internal Revenue Code of 1986, as amended, or the Code, and has elected to be treated as a regulated investment company, or RIC.
-As a result, PennantPark Floating Rate Capital Ltd. accounts for income taxes using the asset liability method prescribed by ASC 740, Income Taxes.
+We have complied with the requirements of Subchapter M of the Code and expect to be subject to taxation as a RIC.
+As a result, we account for income taxes using the asset liability method prescribed by ASC 740, Income Taxes.
 Under this method, income taxes are provided for amounts currently payable and for amounts deferred as tax assets and liabilities based on differences between the financial statement carrying amounts and the tax basis of existing assets and liabilities.
+Based upon PennantPark Floating Rate Capital Ltd.'s qualification and election to be subject to tax as a RIC, we do not anticipate paying any material level of federal income taxes in the future.
+Although we are not subject to tax as a RIC, we have elected to retain a portion of our calendar year income and accrue an excise tax of \$0.1 million, less than \$0.1 million and zero for the years ended September 30, 2013 and 2012 and for the period March 4, 2011 (commencement of operations) to September 30, 2011, respectively.

-Based upon our election to be subject to tax as a RIC, we do not anticipate paying any material level of federal income taxes in the future.
-We recognize in our Consolidated Financial Statements the effect of a tax position when it is more likely than not, based on the technical merits, that the position will be sustained upon examination.
-We did not have any uncertain tax positions that met the recognition or measurement criteria of ASC 740-10-25 nor did we have any unrecognized tax benefits as of the periods presented herein.
-Although we expect to file federal and state tax returns, our major tax jurisdiction is federal.
-Our tax return for our federal tax year 2011 remain subject to examination by the Internal Revenue Service.
+PennantPark Floating Rate Capital Ltd. recognizes in its Consolidated Financial Statements the effect of a tax position when it is more likely than not, based on the technical merits, that the position will be sustained upon examination.
+We did not have any unrecognized tax benefits as of the periods presented herein.
+Although we file federal and state tax returns, our major tax jurisdiction is federal.
+Our tax returns for each of our federal tax years since 2011 remain subject to examination by the Internal Revenue Service and the New York department of revenue.